 It is important to understand that fraud means an intentional concealment of the existence or true value of property.
 That means, to explain it simply, the other spouse: (1) either lied about the existence of the retirement accounts or knowingly insisted to you that the account was worth a lot less than he or she knew it really was; (2) knew those statements would relied on as an understanding of the marital property; and (3) that the party relied on those statements.
 Fraud could either occur in obtaining a settlement or in a trial that decided the division of property.
 It is not fraud if your ex-spouse innocently forgot accounts existed or misunderstood the value of the accounts.
 It is also not fraud just because you failed to ask about the existence of retirement accounts.

 In a Texas divorce you have the opportunity to conduct discovery.
 You can ask for information about property and the other party has an obligation to produce the requested information.
 If you failed to conduct discovery then it is more difficult to prove concealment or misstatement of value was intentional.

 3. The divorce court ordering your divorce lacked jurisdiction over the retirement accounts

 In this extremely rare situation where the family court that issued your divorce decree lacks jurisdiction over retirement assets, you can file a second lawsuit to divide the retirement assets in a court that will have jurisdiction.
 Often this situation applies to real property; but it is possible that it could apply to retirement accounts and other financial assets.
 You may need to file that second suit in the state where the retirement assets exist.
 Like the first option, a technical statute of limitation applies.

-If your divorce is over and you need to divide retirement assets afterwards then speak with a divorce attorney in Fort Worth about options.
+If your divorce is over and you need to divide retirement assets afterwards then speak with a divorce attorney in Texas about options.
 You may not have any options available; but because these situations can be legally technical issues you should consult with counsel.